 Lateral connectivity relates to the exchange of water between river channels and floodplains or wetlands.
 Evaluation of lateral connectivity will rely on the available information and modelling capacity and is therefore expected to evolve as MDBA and State Agencies improve their capacity to predict the extent of inundation of wetland and floodplain systems.
-The development of reporting on lateral connectivity is expected to progress by:
+The development of reporting on lateral connectivity is expected to progress in three steps:

-- Identification of the ecosystems connected and the timing, type and duration of connection.
-This evaluation will be based on existing floodplain inundation models, analysis of Landsat imagery and information on commence to fill from MDBA and other sources (this work is being completed as part of the basin-scale ecosystem diversity project and will not be presented as part of the hydrology reporting). - 2.
+- 1. Identification of the ecosystems connected and the timing, type and duration of connection.
+This evaluation will be based on existing floodplain inundation models, analysis of Landsat imagery and information on commence to fill from MDBA and other sources. - 2.
 Calculation of the area of inundation.
-This will be based on proposed MDBA modelling as it becomes available.
+This will be based on proposed MDBA modelling as it becomes available. - Calculation of the volume of water transferred from one ecosystem to another.
+Volume is routinely used as a hydrological indicator of connectivity but has relevance for only some elements of environmental connectivity.
+Initially, reporting on volumes may occur at sites where existing hydraulic models are available.
+Once MDBA develop their floodplain inundation models, volumes may be reported for other areas.